Chapter 3: The Margin of Error#

 3.4 Bias: What a CI Cannot Fix#

-A CI quantifies random error — unavoidable sampling variation.
-It cannot fix systematic bias — a consistent, directional error in data collection.
+A Confidence Interval only quantifies random error (unavoidable sampling variation).
+It cannot fix systematic bias (a consistent, directional error in how data was collected).

 Cause